open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 [here](https://promlabs.com/promql-cheat-sheet/).

-In the below example, the query targets to find out what is the per-second rate of increace for myFruitCounter over the last 30 minutes:
+In the below example, the query targets to find out what is the per-second rate of increace of myFruitCounter over the last 30 minutes:

 ![Grafana dashboard with myFruitCounter metrics rate:](https://user-images.githubusercontent.com/16979322/150242148-f35165a3-ab34-4e8c-88a1-4995ceeb08e2.PNG)